mn-ahmed/forge.api.postman/README.md

 	  * To get an access token, expand the 'Authentication' folder under the Collections tab, and select the 'oAuth 2 - Token Request' call (<b>1</b>).
 	  * Press the 'Send' button (<b>2</b>).
-	  * In the response window, you will get the server reply which contains your access token (<b>3</b>).
-If you are using the 'JetPacks' extension, you do not not need to worry about chaining the call, JetPacks will automatically save the access token in your environment variables, as well as running the tests suite to validate the response (<b>5</b>).
-However, if you do not have 'JetPacks' installed, you need to select the bearer string, right-click, and store it in the 'Bearer' variable like shown in (<b>4</b>).
+	  * In the response window, you will get the server reply which contains your access token (<b>3</b>). <br/>
+	    <b>If you are using the 'JetPacks' extension,</b> you do not not need to worry about chaining the call, JetPacks will automatically save
+		the access token in your environment variables, as well as running the tests suite to validate the response (<b>5</b>). <br />
+		<b>However, if you do not have 'JetPacks' installed</b>, you need to select the bearer string, right-click, and store it in the 'Bearer' variable
+		like shown in (<b>4</b>).

 		![](images/get-started.png)